open-resources/dash_curriculum/tutorial/part3/chapter11.md

     Input("my-dropdown", "value"),
 )
 def toggle_offcanvas(value):
+    if value:
         if value < 100:
             return f"You have selected to purchase {value} computers." if value > 100:
             return dbc.Alert(children="We don't have so many computers in stock.
 Please select fewer computers", color="danger")
+    else: no_update

 # Launch the app server